 Antonio Pio Saracino

 Saracino has engaged in a multidisciplinary design practice integrating the disciplines of architecture, industrial design, and fine art.
-Saracino has designed buildings, interiors, products and public art.
-His works have been realized in diverse locations spanning the US, South America, Middle East and Europe.
-Since 2004, Saracino has collaborated with New York architect Steve Blatz on competitions, interior design, and conceptual projects.
+He has designed buildings, interiors, products, and public art.
+Since 2004, Saracino has collaborated with New York architect Steve Blatz on competitions and interior design.
+Saracino’s works have been realized in diverse locations spanning the US, South America, Middle East, Asia, and Europe.

 In 2013, he designed The Guardians, two sculptures, which sit permanently at the entrance of Bryant Park, NY.
 His work was in an exhibition in the Academia Gallery in Florence next to Michelangelo’s David.
 In 2018, he designed LIFE, two sculptures permanently installed at the entrance of the largest hospital in New York City, the NY-Presbyterian.
 In 2019, he won a competition for a landmark for the City of Newark, New Jersey: a New Arc for Newark.